omnivector-solutions/osd-documentation/operations/upgrading-osd.rst

     done

-Juju will reach out to the charmhub and pull down the latest charm code (if a more recent revisions exists then what is running on the machine) and run the ``upgrade-charm`` hook event.
+Juju will reach out to the Charmhub and pull down the latest charm code (if a more recent revisions exists then what is running on the machine) and run the ``upgrade-charm`` hook event.